-Widening participation in postgraduate taught study
+Widening participation in postgraduate study

-Over recent years there has been an increase in research in this area, in particular through the Higher Education Funding Council for England (HEFCE) Postgraduate Support Scheme (PSS).
+Over recent years there has been an increase in research in this area, in particular, through the Higher Education Funding Council for England (HEFCE) Postgraduate Support Scheme (PSS).

 The PSS found that lack of funding was a key consideration but that other factors also played a significant role, including the need for additional support to master the key skills and academic practices necessary for postgraduate study.

-PGT progression project
+Postgraduate taught progression project

-The project targeted two groups with notably lower levels of progression to PGT study – Black, Asian and Minority Ethnic (BAME) students, and those whose home postcodes were in POLAR quintiles 1 and 2 (areas of low progression to HE).
+The project targeted two groups with notably lower levels of progression to postgraduate study – Black, Asian and Minority Ethnic students, and those whose homes were in POLAR quintiles 1 and 2 (areas of low progression to higher education).